In the Doghouse (film): Plot

-Jimmy Fox-Upton (Leslie Philips) is an accident prone and less than brilliant veterinary student in his final year of college having already failed his finals 4 times.
+Jimmy Fox-Upton is an accident prone and less than brilliant veterinary student in his final year of college having already failed his finals 4 times.
 He unexpectedly passes and his good heart outweighs any academic shortcomings.

-He takes over an old practice and becomes rivals with a fellow student who opens a very swanky practice around the corner.
-Jimmy keeps a chimpanzee in the surgery.
+He takes over an old practice, keeping a chimpanzee in the surgery, and becomes rivals with fellow student Skeffington who opens a swanky practice around the corner.
+They try to sabotage the shipment of horses overseas, but end up tied in the back of a lorry with the horses.
+Jimmy's chimpanzee unties them.
+After their escapades get in the newspapers, Jimmy is called to Buckingham Palace to treat the corgis.

-The overarching plot revolves around trying to prevent a consignment of horses being sent to France as meat by a Mr Peddle aided by Skeffington.

-Near the end of the film a lion escapes into a crowded pet show filled with a variety of both pets and people.

-The three main heroes try to sabotage the shipment of horses but end up tied in the back of the lorry with the horses.
-The chimpanzee unties them.

-They then chase Peddle and Skeffington on the rescued horses.
-This gets in the newspapers.

-The vet is then called to Buckingham Palace to treat the corgis.